-- (1) Passengers are reminded of the following if applicable: - (i) Smoking regulations; - Use of safety belts and/or safety harnesses; (ii) - (iii) Back of the seat to be in the upright position and tray table stowed; - (iv) Re-stowage of hand baggage; and - (v) Restrictions on the use of portable electronic devices.

-(e) After landing
+- (c) After take-off - (1) Passengers are reminded of the following if applicable: - (i) Smoking regulations; and - (ii) Use of safety belts and/or safety harnesses. - (d) Before landing - (1) Passengers are reminded of the following if applicable: - (i) Smoking regulations; - (ii) Use of safety belts and/or safety harnesses; - (iii) Back of the seat to be in the upright position and tray table stowed; - (iv) Re-stowage of hand baggage; and - (v) Restrictions on the use of portable electronic devices. - (e) After landing